Class 2

 1004.8%

-Chain 5 times and it drops to 86%.
+At 5 chains, it drops to 86%.
 “Something seems a bit off.”
-10 times and it’s 74%.
-“Things break often.”
-20 times and it’s half.
-100 times and failure is practically guaranteed.
+At 10, 74%.
+“It breaks frequently.”
+At 20, half.
+At 100, failure is virtually guaranteed.

-Blind Spot: Why Retrying Doesn’t Work
+The Blind Spot: Why Retrying Does Not Work

-“Then why not just try multiple times?”
+“Then can’t I just try multiple times?”

-It doesn’t work.
-There’s experimental data for this too.
+No. Experimental data exists for this too.

-Feedback MethodResult
+Feedback TypeResult

 No feedback6 errors (99.4%)

-“There are errors” (vague fact)10 errors (99.0%) — worsened
+“There are errors” (vague fact)10 errors (99.0%) — actually worse

 “There are 23 errors” (quantitative fact)1 error (99.9%)

-“6 errors, they’re here” (precise fact)0 errors (100%)
+“6 errors, here they are” (precise fact)0 errors (100%)

-Here’s the key insight: Give opinions and it flatters; give facts and it fixes.
+Here lies the key insight: Give opinions and it flatters; give facts and it fixes.

-• “Is this right?” → AI says “yes” (sycophancy activated)
+• “Is this correct?” → AI says “Yes” (sycophancy activated)

 Summary: 4 Causes and Their Relationships

-CausePhenomenonSymptoms Vibe Coders Experience
+CausePhenomenonSymptom for Vibe Coders

-Sycophancy biasAI falsely declares completion“It said it’s done but it doesn’t work”
+SycophancyAI falsely declares completion“It said it’s done but it doesn’t work”

-3. When drift occurs → you ask AI “is it working?” → “Yes” (sycophancy)
+3. When drift occurs → you ask AI “Is it working?” → “Yes” (sycophancy)

 So What Do We Do